What we do

 Read about what Making Every Intervention Count has achieved to date including new teams and services.

-Commissioning intentions for 2015-2016 are currently being agreed between Suffolk County Council and the Health Clinical Commissioning Groups.
-Full details will be published in May 2015.
+Our commissioning intentions for 2015-2016 jointly agreed between Suffolk County Council and the Health Clinical Commissioning Groups, are available in the tendering and supplying section of this website.

 These intentions which have been developed by commissioners, working with partners and providers, outline our shared strategic direction and allows providers to plan ahead.